Australian Magpie

 Interesting Facts About the Australian Magpie

-• 1Australian Magpies can recognize human faces and remember individuals who pose a threat or offer food.
+• 1Australian Magpies can recognize individual human faces and remember interactions, allowing them to differentiate between friend and foe.

 Australian Magpie Conservation Status